-- 3 hours--Prereq.: 2233.
+3 hours--Prereq.: 2233.
 A review of historical and current theories regarding the causes of criminal behavior.
-Study of the major types of criminal offenders. - Denotes a Liberal Arts course.
+Study of the major types of criminal offenders.

 CRJS 3643 Criminal Justice Issues

 3 hours--Focus on contemporary issues concerning the philosophy, management and operations of criminal justice agencies.
 The scope and direction of this course is determined by the instructor.